ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 ```

-### Connecting Vue to the HTML file:
+## Connecting Vue to the HTML file:

 1. Import Vue inside the HTML file.
 Create the script tag with the proper link.
-2. Create vue.CreateApp()
+2. Create `vue.CreateApp();`
-3. Inside vue.CreateApp(); return the data object which includes all the keys and properties (Information to use on the HTML file).
+3. Inside `vue.CreateApp();` return the data object which includes all the keys and properties (Information to use on the HTML file).
-4. Create the mount() method which selects the part of the HTMl file by Id or Classes which will be binded with Vue.
+4. Create the `mount()` method which selects the part of the HTMl file by Id or Classes which will be binded with Vue.

 **`methods`**: (Inside CreateApp object)